 Physical access

 Addgene is located in the USA, but our materials are available to any country that we can export to — so far, we’ve shipped materials from our repository to an amazing 111 countries (Figure 1)!
-But while we were making them available to many countries, import and export regulations, differing customs processes, and the distances the packages needed to travel meant the accessibility of our materials varied country to country.
+But while we were making the materials available to many countries, import and export regulations, differing customs processes, and the distances the packages needed to travel meant the accessibility varied country to country.

 Figure 1: Number of countries Addgene distributes to per year, 2005-2023.